The Gambia

-The Gambia, officially the Republic of the Gambia, (Note: Mandinka: Kambiya ߞߊߡߓߌߦߊ; Gámbi, Gammbi, Gambi; غامبيا/جامبيا) is a country in West Africa.
-Geographically, the Gambia is the smallest country in continental Africa; (Note: Cape Verde, Mauritius, São Tomé and Príncipe, and Seychelles, the smallest country in Africa, are archipelagos.) it is surrounded by Senegal on all sides except for the western part, which is bordered by the Atlantic Ocean.
+The Gambia, officially the Republic of The Gambia, (Note: Mandinka: Kambiya ߞߊߡߓߌߦߊ; Gámbi, Gammbi, Gambi; غامبيا/جامبيا) is a country in West Africa.
+Geographically, The Gambia is the smallest country in continental Africa; (Note: Cape Verde, Mauritius, São Tomé and Príncipe, and Seychelles, the smallest country in Africa, are archipelagos.) it is bounded by Senegal on all sides except for the western part, which is bordered by the Atlantic Ocean.

 Its territory is on both sides of the lower reaches of the Gambia River, which flows through the center of the country and empties into the Atlantic.
-The national namesake river demarcates the elongated shape of the country, which has an area of 11300 km2 and a population of 2,422,712 people at the 1st of May 2024 Census which is a 30.45% population increase from 2013.
+The national namesake river demarcates the elongated shape of the country, which has an area of 11300 km2 and a population of 2,422,712 people at the 1 May 2024 census, which is a 30.45% population increase from 2013.
 The capital city is the island Banjul, formerly called Bathurst during the colonial era, which is the most extensive metropolitan area in the country.
 The second- and third-largest cities are Serekunda and Brikama.
-Other significant cities are Kanifing and Farafenni in the north bank, Basse in Upper River Region, and Soma in lower river region.
+Other significant cities are Kanifing and Farafenni on the north bank, Basse in Upper River Region, and Soma in the lower river region.

-Arab Muslim merchants traded with indigenous West Africans in the Gambia, under an arrangement known as the trans Saharan trade, using a barter exchange system.
-Throughout the 9th and 10th centuries, Islam was introduced by the Arab traders to Western Sudan.
+From prehistory, the Trans-Saharan trade, peaking in the 8th century to the early 17th century, connected Gambia to Africa's North-East.
+In the 9th and 10th centuries, Arab Muslims brought Sunni Islam to the Western Sahara and Gambia.
 In 1455, the Portuguese were the first Europeans to enter the Gambia, although they never established significant trade there.
 The British Empire established a colony in 1765.
 In 1965, 200 years later, the Gambia gained independence under the leadership of Dawda Jawara.
-Jawara remained the president, winning several elections, until he was overthrown by Yahya Jammeh in a bloodless coup on July 22, 1994.
+Jawara remained the president, winning several elections, until he was overthrown by Yahya Jammeh in a bloodless coup on 22 July 1994.

-Adama Barrow was elected as the Gambia's third president in December 2016; He defeated Yahya Jammeh with the help of a coalition of other opposition political parties.
+Adama Barrow was elected as the Gambia's third president in December 2016.
+He defeated Yahya Jammeh with the help of a coalition of other opposition political parties.
 Jammeh initially accepted the results, but then refused to leave office claiming he was cheated, triggering a constitutional crisis.
 The Economic Community of West African States (ECOWAS) conducted a military intervention and achieved Jammeh's removal two days after his term was initially scheduled to end.
-In a swearing-in ceremony at the Gambian embassy in Dakar, Senegal, on January 19, 2017, Adama Barrow formally became president of the Gambia.
+In a swearing-in ceremony at the Gambian embassy in Dakar, Senegal, on 19 January 2017, Adama Barrow formally became president of the Gambia.

 The Gambia's economy is dominated by farming, fishing, and especially tourism.
 In 2022, 17.2% of the population lived in extreme poverty, defined as living on less than US$2.15 (2017 PPP) per day.
 The Gambia is a founding member of the ECOWAS.
 It rejoined the Commonwealth of Nations in 2018 after previously withdrawing in 2013.
 English is the country's sole official language; it became widely used during British rule.